The Great American Bash 1986. Dusty Rhodes vs Ric Flair is one of the greatest stories in wrestling history.

 Is the Undertaker Dead?
 Find out more here!

-For more great matches, check out Brodie Lee Best Matches
+For more great matches, check out Brodie Lee Best Matches or the best Stone Cold Steve Austin matches

 What did you think about Dusty Rhodes vs Ric Flair?